tagspaces/documentation/docs/perspectives/folderviz.md

     showCaption
   />

+Clicking on the button marked with an arrow in the next screenshot will turn the rotate the tree to 90 degree .

+<CenteredImage
+    caption="Vertical folder tree view"
+    src="/media/folderviz/folderviz-folder-tree-vertical.avif"
+    showCaption
+  />

 ## Circular Folder Tree View

 Shows the same information like the folder tree view but in a circular tree.